17 Oct 2014

 CRUD is an acronym that stands for "create", "retrieve", "update" and "delete".
 You'll hear many developers say something like "we just need a CRUD web interface for tickets".
 This is what Rails gives us out of the box: an ability to perform basic CRUD actions on a resource as a web application.
 Below is how the default Rails actions map to CRUD:

-• Create: new, create
+- Create: new, create

-• Retrieve: index, show
+- Retrieve: index, show

-• Update: edit, update
+- Update: edit, update

-• Delete: destroy
+- Delete: destroy

 Render vs Redirect

-You should also understand what a render is vs a redirect.
-Render compiles the template into HTML and sends the HTML back as part of the response.
-Redirect sends back a URL as part of the response; there's no HTML in a redirect.
-Most browsers follow the redirected URL automatically, and a new request is issued.
+URL automatically, and a new request is issued.
 All redirects will eventually lead to rendering of some template, otherwise your browser will display a "too many redirects" error.

 Why does the URL stay at /posts when there's a validation error?
 Shouldn't it be /posts/new?

-The request URL is what's showing up in the address bar, not the response.
 The response is processed by your browser.
 The request URL is shown in the address bar.

-Items covered: 1.
-Rails Forms 2.
-Strong Parameters
+1. Rails Forms

 Rails Forms

-There are 3 ways to create a form 1.
-Pure HTML 2.
-Rails Forms Helpers 3.
-Rails model-backed Forms Helpers
+There are 3 ways to create a form

-1. PURE HTML
+1. Pure HTML

 <h5> Pure HTML Form </h5>